Bedtime Routines

 Have a consistent bedtime routine as much as possible.

 Getting kids to sleep through the night can seem like an impossible task at times.
-Part of the reason for that is because you’re likely frustrated and tired - you want to sleep.
-You don’t want to be getting up multiple times at night.
-A solid 6 to 8 hours of sleep would be really nice when it’s been years since you’ve been able to do so.
-You’ll get there, but for some kids it will take longer than for others.
+Part of the reason for that is because you are likely frustrated and tired - you want to sleep.
+You do not want to be getting up multiple times at night.
+A solid 6 to 8 hours of sleep would be really nice when it has been years since you have been able to do so.
+You will get there, but for some kids it will take longer than for others.

 The number one thing that you can do to help your child sleep through the night and actually go to sleep when it’s time is to have a consistent bedtime routine.
 Kids respond much better when they know what is coming and what to expect.
 If they have no idea that it’s getting close to time for them to go to sleep, they’re going to have no idea that they actually need to fall to sleep in short order.